-The Centre for Future Health has to date appointed four outstanding early career fellows.
-Each has been awarded two years' worth of salary support plus a generous project spend budget.
-Their work ranges across three departments: Physics, Biology and History.
-Details of their careers to date and of their new projects are available below.
-We wish them every success.
+One of the key priorities of the Centre for Future Health is support for early career researchers.
+In pursuit of this goal we have run two early career researcher fellowship competitions resulting in the appointment of nine outstanding early career fellows.
+Each was awarded two years' worth of salary support plus a generous project spend budget.
+Their work ranges across a number of departments including Physics, Biology, History and Electronic Engineering.
+Details of their careers to date and of their projects are available below.

 Biography: Dimitrios studied at the University of Glasgow where he received his Bachelor of Science in 2008 and his PhD in Molecular and Cellular Biology in 2012.
 After a period at the University of Glasgow Dimitrios moved in 2014 to the University of York where he has been a research associate on a project aiming to improve the production of therapeutic monoclonal antibodies in mammalian cell lines.